DanEngelbrecht/sogo/README.md

   * Move hash-based lookup of parameters out of code, core uses direct addressing by node index and parameter/trigger index.
 Authoring tool should allow for making "public named" parameters/triggers that can be used by the runtime outside the core, lookup is name (hash) to node + index.
   This makes it easier to keep core down and remove dependencies.
 * Event triggering - simple "trigger" event or something more complex?
+  * Triggers need to be queued - can't have just a "trigger x was triggered n times since last render call".
+Order matters for triggers - start vs stop etc.
 * How do we handle triggers betwen nodes?
 A node should be able to trigger other nodes
 * Should a node be able to alter parameters of another node?
 Doubtful...
 * How to facilitate node specific buffer allocations for things like delay/reverb?
 Can be frame rate dependant